denoland/std/type_decoders/README.md

 error2.message // "array must have a length of 2"
 ```

 In the above example, our `errorMsgFn` made use of the `DecoderError#decoderName` property.
 DecoderErrors can be constructed with an optional `decoderName` value to easily identify the decoder which created them.
 All decoder functions exported by this module provide `DecoderError#decoderName` values.
-The `decoderName` value may be handy when constructing custom error messages.

 ## Creating custom decoders